pythongssapi/requests-gssapi/README.rst

 REQUIRED
 ^^^^^^^^

-By default, ``HTTPKerberosAuth`` will require mutual authentication from the server, and if a server emits a non-error response which cannot be authenticated, a ``requests_gssapi.errors.MutualAuthenticationError`` will be raised.
+By default, ``HTTPSPNEGOAuth`` will require mutual authentication from the server, and if a server emits a non-error response which cannot be authenticated, a ``requests_gssapi.errors.MutualAuthenticationError`` will be raised.
 If a server emits an error which cannot be authenticated, it will